 Will I receive a full dose or a half dose?

-We are giving full vaccination doses to all of our patients.
-We are not offering half doses.
+We are giving full vaccination doses as recommended and are not offering half doses.

 The Pfizer vaccine.
 More information from the FDA and Pfizer.
-The vaccine is given in two doses.
-You must have both shots to be fully vaccinated.
+The vaccine is given in two doses (3rd if eligible).
+You must have both doses to be fully vaccinated.
 On August 23, 2021, the FDA approved the first COVID-19 vaccine.
 The vaccine has been known as the Pfizer-BioNTech COVID-19 Vaccine, and will now be marketed as Comirnaty, for the prevention of COVID-19 disease in individuals 16 years of age and older.
-The vaccine also continues to be available under emergency use authorization (EUA), including for individuals 12 through 15 years of age and for the administration of a third dose in certain immunocompromised individuals.
+The vaccine also continues to be available under emergency use authorization (EUA), including for individuals 5 through 15 years of age and for the administration of a third dose in certain immunocompromised individuals.

 Will I be immune to COVID-19 after I get the vaccine?

+Getting the vaccination does NOT mean you are immune.
 Once you are vaccinated, your immune system will recognize the COVID-19 virus and fight to protect you against getting sick.
 However, it typically takes a few weeks for the body to build immunity (protection against the virus that causes COVID-19) after vaccination.
-That means it’s possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination and still get sick.
+That means it’s possible a person could be infected with the virus that causes COVID-19, even after vaccinated.

 If I already had COVID-19, do I still need to get the vaccine?